-This plan is dedicated to Greq Scheff and Tom Siekawitch.
+This plan is dedicated to Greg Scheff and Tom Siekawitch.
 Greg was a well loved and respected Wrangell resident, surveyor and partner of R&M Engineering, and on the planning team for this project.
-He died in a small airplane accident April 8, 2016 on Admiralty Island on route to a survey project in Angoon, before the project team on this plan was completed.
-Tom February 29, 2016.
-Siekawitch, Wrangell resident, employee of R&M Engineering and the individual responsible for the preliminary mapping and surveying for this project was also lost in the same plane accident.
+He died in a small airplane accident April 8, 2016 on Admiralty Island on route to a survey project in Angoon, before this plan was completed. team on February 29, 2016.
+Tom Siekawitch, Wrangell resident, employee of R&M Engineering and the individual responsible for the preliminary mapping and surveying for this project was also lost in the same plane accident.

-Greg Scheff walking the Institute Property site with
+Greg Scheff walking the Institute Property site with the project